hygieia/api/README.md

 	```

 	The output file `api.jar` is generated in the `\api\target` folder.

+Once you have chosen an option in Step 1, please proceed:

 *	**Step 2: Set Parameters in the API Properties File**